Updated: January 2025 | Author: Dr. Khushbu Jain | Reviewed by: Dr. Anant Bagul (Orthopedic surgeon and stemcell specialist)

 Here’s a detailed Indian diet plan for autistic children that incorporates the best foods while avoiding harmful ones.

-- Warm water + Almonds and walnuts.
+Early Morning: Warm water + almonds and walnuts.

 Why Consult a Dietitian for Autism?